-For example, qualified families may be able to receive funds for paying rent, utility bills, medications, and more.
-In addition, St. Vincent also assists new refugees with setting up and establishing homes and living residences by providing furniture and household items to these individuals.
+For example, qualified families may be able to receive funds for paying rent, utility bills, prescription medications, and more.
+In addition, St. Vincent also assists new refugees with setting up and establishing homes and living residences by providing furniture or household items to these individuals.
 There are also soup kitchens, free food banks and other resources.
 Dial (801) 394-5944 or (801) 363.7710, or more details on Catholic Community Services assistance programs.

-Funds may provide help with and access to free meals, clothing, rent assistance, utilities, and shelter.
+- Funds may provide help with rent or other bills.
+Or get emergency assistance with utilities and shelter.
 Other services from the center include furniture, transportation, counseling, women’s residential drug & alcohol rehabilitation, and household products.

-Another charity option for emergency financial aid or free goods may very well be St. Annes Center, and their phone number is (801)621-5036.
+Another charity option for emergency financial aid or free goods may very well be Lanter House / St. Annes Center, and their phone number is (801)621-5036.
 The Ogden charity helps both the low income and homeless in Weber County.
 If someone needs financial aid, such as a grant for rent or a security deposit, then referrals are given.
 Other services from the center include emergency shelter, clothing for work or school, meals, and hygiene items.
-The address is 137 West Binford Avenue.
-Call (801) 621-5036, or learn more.
+The address is 269 W 33rd St, Ogden, UT 84401.
+Call (801) 621-5036, or learn more onlSt.
+Annes Center.

 American Red Cross Of Northern Utah offers disaster services for victims of disasters, such as a fire.
 Other programs offer services to military families, such as emergency communications, counseling, and financial and credit services to military families.
 They also run the Utilities Assistance Program to clients with disabilities and the elderly in Weber County Utah.
 2955 Harrison Boulevard Ste 204, Ogden, UT 84403, call 801-627-0000